Jane Eyre: Adaptations and influence

-Doncaster, England with Dreda Blow as Jane and Javier Torres as Rochester.

-In November 2016, a manga adaptation by Crystal S. Chan was published by Manga Classics Inc., with artwork by Sunneko Lee.
+A famous line in the book is at the beginning of Chapter 38: "Reader, I married him."
+Many authors have used a variation of this line in their work.
+For example, Liane Moriarty discussed and used the line in her 2018 novel Nine Perfect Strangers.

+The book Reader, I Married Him: Stories inspired by Jane Eyre, a 2016 anthology of short stories, edited by Tracy Chevalier, was also inspired by this line.
+It was commissioned to mark the 200th anniversary of Brontë's birth, and is published by The Borough Press, an imprint of HarperCollins.

+Thai novel Ruk Diow Kong Jenjira was adapted by Nida in 1993.
+In 1996, it was made into a television drama on Channel 3 starred by Willie McIntosh and Sirilak Pongchoke.

+The novel The French Dancer's Bastard, by Emma Tennant, reimagines the back story of Adèle, exploring whether she was Rochester's love child and what her relationship with Jane Eyre is.

+The most recent film adaptation, Jane Eyre, was released in 2011, directed by Cary Joji Fukunaga, and starred Mia Wasikowska as Jane Eyre and Michael Fassbender as Mr. Rochester.
+The film, actors, and costume design team were nominated and won various awards from 2011 to 2012.

 Reception

 Contemporary reviews

 Jane Eyre's initial reception contrasts starkly to its reputation today.
 In 1848, Elizabeth Rigby (later Elizabeth Eastlake), reviewing Jane Eyre in The Quarterly Review, found it "pre-eminently an anti-Christian composition," declaring: "We do not hesitate to say that the tone of mind and thought which has overthrown authority and violated every code human and divine abroad, and fostered Chartism and rebellion at home, is the same which has also written Jane Eyre."

-An anonymous review in The Mirror of Literature, Amusement, and Instruction writes of "the extraordinary daring of the writer of Jane Eyre"; however, the review is mostly critical, summarizing: "There is not a single natural character throughout the work.
+An anonymous review in The Mirror of Literature, Amusement, and Instruction writes of "the extraordinary daring of the writer of Jane Eyre"; however, the review is mostly critical, summarising: "There is not a single natural character throughout the work.
 Everybody moves on stilts—the opinions are bad—the notions absurd.
 Religion is stabbed in the dark—our social distinctions attempted to be levelled, and all absurdly moral notions done away with."

 There were some who felt more positive about the novel contemporaneously.
-George Henry Lewes said, "It reads like a page out of one’s own life; and so do many other pages in the book."
+George Henry Lewes said, "It reads like a page out of one's own life; and so do many other pages in the book."
 Another critic from the Atlas wrote, "It is full of youthful vigour, of freshness and originality, of nervous diction and concentrated interest ...It is a book to make the pulses gallop and the heart beat, and to fill the eyes with tears."

 A review in The Era praised the novel, calling it "an extraordinary book", observing that "there is much to ponder over, rejoice over, and weep over, in its ably-written pages.
 Much of the heart laid bare, and the mind explored; much of greatness in affliction, and littleness in the ascendant; much of trial and temptation, of fortitude and resignation, of sound sense and Christianity—but no tameness."